yuzhoul1991/cs221-project/README.md

 When evaluating different agent in real random game play, a game can be saved as a .yml file.
 The above command reads in the yaml file and replays the moves created by the agent in that game play on the GUI interface for visualization.

+## commandline-version (for running various models and compare):

+python game.py AGENT LENGTH WIDTH MINES NUM_TIMES=1 NUM_EPISODES=10000 {"with_baseline"}

+where AGENT is {baseline, qlearning, csp}, and NUM_TIMES is default to 1 if not specified.
+NUM_EPISODES is only valid when AGENT is qlearning, and it represents how much episodes it trains from (default 10000).
+If "with_baseline" is added as the 7th argument, then the model will run with basic baseline logic.

 ## CNN agent evaluation

 python cnn_qlearning.py ./ckpt/<filename>.ckpt

 We experimented with cnn as function approximator without hand extracting features.
 The trained model is saved in a tensorflow ckpt file under the ckpt directory for different board layout and mine density.
 Use the above command to reload the model and play 100 random games with it.

-## commandline-version (for running various models and compare):

-python game.py AGENT LENGTH WIDTH MINES NUM_TIMES=1 NUM_EPISODES=10000 {"with_baseline"}

-where AGENT is {baseline, qlearning, csp}, and NUM_TIMES is default to 1 if not specified.
-NUM_EPISODES is only valid when AGENT is qlearning, and it represents how much episodes it trains from (default 10000).
-If "with_baseline" is added as the 7th argument, then the model will run with basic baseline logic.

-python nn_qlearning.py LENGTH WIDTH MINES

-This will invoke the qlearning with heuristics trained from NN (instead of our own features).

 ## commandline-version (for human interaction, not recommended):